NCCA/Lectures/ADA/slides.md

   - Algorithms (how to do a task)
   - Data Structures (how we represent things)
 - This "computational thinking" approach can be applied lots of subjects.

+Note:
+This is the crux of the thesis, computational thinking is the same for everything, if you can think in this way it doesn't matter what subject you are studying you can use a computer to do it.

 --